sarahlou21/dissertation/README.md

 ### 5. "bias_binary_model.ipynb"

-This file conains the stages for binary-class classification.
-It is simialar and uses the same hyperparameters as for the multi-class classification used in Part 1, however instead handles only two classes.
+This file contains the stages for binary-class classification.
+It is similar and uses the same hyperparameters as for the multi-class classification used in Part 1, however instead handles only two classes.
 The data folder has already been pre-organised to contain two folders for the two classes, NON-MEL and MEL.

-This file also contains a custom image sampler that allows for different ratios of female:male images to be sampled, this was created to test the performance on the model by using imbalanced geneder ratios, we tested equal numbers of female:male images of 6000:6000 and then with 2000:10000 images.
+This file also contains a custom image sampler that allows for different ratios of female:male images to be sampled, this was created to test the performance on the model by using imbalanced gender ratios, we tested equal numbers of female:male images of 6000:6000 and then with 2000:10000 images.

 Weights and Biases is used to monitor all metrics (F1, balanced accuracy, precision and recall).
 If you have an account with Weights and Biases (https://wandb.ai/site), then set 'use_wandb' to TRUE and enter your username in the 'entity' variable.
 Once the following configurations are made, run the entire notebook.